-Malaysia is also one of the world's leading exporters of electrical appliances, parts and components, as well as palm oil and natural gas.
-Malaysia's diverse economy has also helped stabilise its economic outlook.
+Malaysia is one of the world's leading exporters of electrical appliances, parts and components, as well as palm oil and natural gas.
+Malaysia's diverse economy has helped stabilise its economic outlook.

 Malaysia's infrastructure is one of the best in Southeast Asia, with well-connected roads, airports and seaports.
 Its IT infrastructure is also one of the best for an emerging economy, which in turn is well-supported with a skilled IT labour force.

-The Malaysian government has set in place business-friendly policies to encourage foreign direct investment (FDI).
-Malaysia is also China's third largest trading partner in Asia, and is also heavily funded by China for major infrastructurel projects.
-Under China's Belt and Road initiative, Malaysia is set to receive steady investments from Chinese investors.
+The Malaysian government has put in place business-friendly policies to encourage foreign direct investment (FDI).
+Malaysia is also China's largest ASEAN trading partner, and is heavily funded by China for major infrastructure projects.
+Under China's Belt and Road Initiative, Malaysia is set to receive steady investments from Chinese investors.